Ampelopsis glandulosa: Description

-Porcelain berry can be confused with native grapes based on leaf shape but can be differentiated by cutting the stem and observing the pith.
+Porcelain berry can be confused with native grapes based on their similar leaf shape but can be differentiated by cutting the stem and observing the pith.
 Grapes have brown or tan pith but porcelain berry has white pith.
-Porcelainberry bark is also covered in lenticels and does not peel, unlike grape bark.
+Unlike grape bark, porcelainberry bark is covered in lenticels and does not peel.

 Distribution and habitat

 Porcelainberry grows primarily in marginal habitats such as forest edges, pond margins, stream banks, thickets, and other areas of full sunlight to partial shade.
 It does not grow in permanently wet soils or heavily shaded areas, and is not typically found in the interiors of mature forests.

 Porcelain berry is found natively in China, Korea, Japan and the Russian Far East.
 It was introduced in 1870s to the United States as a landscape plant.
 Its invasive range extends from Wisconsin and Iowa at its westernmost extent to the Atlantic coastline at the east, where it is found from New Hampshire to Georgia.